verana-labs/verifiable-trust-vpr-spec/spec.md

 ##### [MOD-PERM-MSG-9-1] Revoke Permission parameters

-An [[ref: account]] that would like to extend the effective_until date of a permission MUST call this methid by specifying:
+An [[ref: account]] that would like to extend the effective_until timestamp of a permission MUST call this methid by specifying:

 - `id` (uint64) (*mandatory*): id of the permission;